 Proposal Statement: [explanation of why they proposed it]

-Supported by: LEAN/NCLC; Conservation Law Foundation
+Supported by: LEAN, NCLC; Conservation Law Foundation, HEET, PowerOptions

 Supporting Statement:

-LEAN/NCLC - We support prioritizing affordability concerns for low-income and moderate-income consumers.
+LEAN, NCLC - We support prioritizing affordability concerns for low-income and moderate-income consumers.

+HEET, PowerOptions (with clarification)- The six mandates for the Department include the term “equity,.”
+Income equity is a much more narrow term and can be considered redundant with affordability.
+Restricting equity to income would mean equity could not be considered in terms of safety, access, health, etc.

-Opposed by: NEGWA/USW; HEET/PowerOptions; Eversource; Liberty; National Grid; Unitil
+Opposed by: NEGWA/USW;, ; Eversource; Liberty; National Grid; Unitil

 Statements in Opposition: